-1 c.
-THC/CBD ratio, if applicable.
-2 d.
-Percent of THC relative to original plant 3 material (w/w).
-4 (2) Terpene profiles.
-5 (3) Heavy metals.
-6 (4) Chemical contamination, such as residual 7 solvents remaining after extraction and concentration.
-8 (5) Microbials, including pathogenic microbials.
-9 (6) Mycotoxins.
-10 (7) Residual insecticides, fungicides, herbicides, 11 and growth regulators used during cultivation.
-12 (8) Residual solvents.
-13 (c) A state testing laboratory license authorizes 14 the licensee to do all of the following without using a secure 15 transporter: 16 (1) Take cannabis or medical cannabis from, test 17 cannabis or medical cannabis for, and return cannabis or 18 medical cannabis to only a respective licensed facility.
-19 (2) Collect a random sample of cannabis or medical 20 cannabis at the premises of a cultivator, processor, or 21 dispensary for testing.
-22 (d) The licensee shall be accredited and shown to 23 meet the requirements for a testing laboratory in 24 international standard ISO/IEC 17025, with the licensee's 25 scope of accreditation demonstrating testing capabilities in 26 the categories of cannabinoids, pesticides, toxins, metals, 27 and microbiological bacteria.
+2 (c) A state testing laboratory license authorizes 3 the licensee to do all of the following without using a secure 4 transporter:

+- (1) Take cannabis or medical cannabis from, test cannabis or medical cannabis for, and return cannabis or medical cannabis to only a respective licensed facility. - (2) Collect a random sample of cannabis or medical cannabis at the premises of a cultivator, processor, or dispensary for testing. - (d) The licensee shall be accredited and shown to meet the requirements for a testing laboratory in international standard ISO/IEC 17025, with the licensee's scope of accreditation demonstrating testing capabilities in the categories of cannabinoids, pesticides, toxins, metals, and microbiological bacteria. - (e) To be eligible for a state testing laboratory license, the applicant and each investor with any interest in the applicant must not have an interest in any licensed cultivator, secure transporter, processor, or dispensary. - (f) The licensee shall comply with all of the following: - (1) Perform tests to certify that cannabis and medical cannabis is reasonably free of heavy metals, chemical contamination, residual pesticides and growth inhibitors, and residual solvents.
-1 (e) To be eligible for a state testing laboratory 2 license, the applicant and each investor with any interest in the applicant must not have an interest in any licensed 3 cultivator, secure transporter, processor, or dispensary.
-4 5 (f) The licensee shall comply with all of the following: 6 7 (1) Perform tests to certify that cannabis and medical cannabis is reasonably free of heavy metals, chemical 8 contamination, residual pesticides and growth inhibitors, and 9 10 residual solvents.
-(2) Use validated test methods to determine 11 12 delta-9-tetrahydrocannabinol, tetrahydrocannabinolic acid, 13 cannabidiol, and cannabidiolic acid levels.
-(3) Perform tests that determine whether cannabis 14 15 and medical cannabis comply with the standards the commission establishes for microbial and mycotoxin contents.
-16 17 (4) Perform other tests necessary to determine 18 compliance with any other good manufacturing practices as prescribed in rules.
-19 20 (5) Have a secured laboratory space that cannot be 21 accessed by the general public.
-(6) Retain and employ at least one staff member with 22 23 a relevant advanced degree in a medical or laboratory science.
-24 §20-2A-67.
-25 (a) An integrated facility license authorizes all of the following: 26 (1) The cultivation of cannabis.
-27

-(2) The processing of cannabis into medical

-cannabis, including proper packaging and labeling of medical
+1 (2) Use validated test methods to determine 2 delta-9-tetrahydrocannabinol, tetrahydrocannabinolic acid, 3 cannabidiol, and cannabidiolic acid levels.
+4 (3) Perform tests that determine whether cannabis

+- (3) Perform tests that determine whether cannabis and medical cannabis comply with the standards the commission establishes for microbial and mycotoxin contents. - (4) Perform other tests necessary to determine compliance with any other good manufacturing practices as prescribed in rules. - (5) Have a secured laboratory space that cannot be accessed by the general public. - (6) Retain and employ at least one staff member with a relevant advanced degree in a medical or laboratory science. \$20-2A-67. - 15 (a) An integrated facility license authorizes all of the following: - (1) The cultivation of cannabis. - (2) The processing of cannabis into medical cannabis, including proper packaging and labeling of medical cannabis products. - (3) The dispensing and sale of medical cannabis only to a registered qualified patient or registered caregiver. - 23 (4) The transport of cannabis or medical cannabis 24 between its facilities. - 25 (5) The sale or transfer of medical cannabis to a dispensary.
-cannabis products.

-4 (3) The dispensing and sale of medical cannabis only 5 to a registered qualified patient or registered caregiver.

-6 (4) The transport of cannabis or medical cannabis 7 between its facilities.

-8 (5) The sale or transfer of medical cannabis to a9 dispensary.

-10 (b) The commission may issue no more than five integrated facility licenses.
-The licenses must be awarded to 11 entities whose majority ownership is attributable to an 12 13 individual or individuals with proof of residency in this state for a continuous period of no less than eight years 14 15 preceding the application date and who provide records indicating continuous, full-time business experience in the 16 17 field of commercial horticulture or agronomic production for a 18 period of at least eight years.
+(b) The commission may issue no more than five integrated facility licenses.
+The licenses must be awarded to entities whose majority ownership is attributable to an individual or individuals with proof of residency in this state for a continuous period of no less than eight years preceding the application date and who provide records indicating continuous, full-time business experience in the field of commercial horticulture or agronomic production for a period of at least eight years.

-(c) An integrated facility licensee shall have the same authorizations granted to, and shall comply with all requirements for, cultivators, processors, secure transporters, and dispensaries, in addition to any other authorizations or requirements under this section or as established by rule by the commission.

-(d) A an applicant for an integrated facilitylicense shall provide all of the following:

-(1) A letter of commitment or other acknowledgement, as determined by commission rule, of the applicant's ability to secure a performance bond issued by a surety insurance company approved by the commission in the amount of two million dollars (\$2,000,000).

-6 (2) Proof of at least two hundred fifty thousand 7 dollars (\$250,000) in liquid assets.

-8 (3) Proof that the applicant has the financial 9 ability to maintain operations for not less than two years 10 following the date of application.
+- (c) An integrated facility licensee shall have the same authorizations granted to, and shall comply with all requirements for, cultivators, processors, secure transporters, and dispensaries, in addition to any other authorizations or requirements under this section or as established by rule by the commission. - (d) A applicant for an integrated facility license shall provide all of the following: - (1) A letter of commitment or other acknowledgement, as determined by commission rule, of the applicant's ability to secure a performance bond issued by a surety insurance company approved by the commission in the amount of two million dollars (\$2,000,000). - (2) Proof of at least two hundred fifty thousand dollars (\$250,000) in liquid assets. - (3) Proof that the applicant has the financial ability to maintain operations for not less than two years following the date of application.